-If our staff members have concerns about another staff member then this must be referred to the headteacher or principal.
-Where there are concerns about the headteacher or principal this should be referred to the chair of governors, chair of the management committee or proprietor of an independent school as appropriate.
-In the event of allegations of abuse being made against the headteacher, where the headteacher is also the sole proprietor of an independent school, allegations should be reported directly to the designated officer(s) at the local authority.
+• If our staff members have concerns about another staff member then this must be referred to the Headteacher.
+Where there are concerns about the Headteacher this should be referred to the Chair of Governors, David Pickard.
 Staff may consider discussing any concerns with the school's designated safeguarding lead and make any referral via them.
 Full details can be found in Part 2 of this guidance.

-10. What school staff should do if they have concerns about safeguarding practices within the school
+10. What school staff should do if they have concerns about safeguarding practices within the school or college

-- All our staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school's safeguarding regime and that such concerns will be taken seriously by the senior leadership team. - Appropriate whistleblowing procedures, which are suitably reflected in staff training and staff behaviour policies, should be in place for such concerns to be raised with the school's senior leadership team. - Where a staff member feels unable to raise an issue with their employer or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them: - General guidance can be found at- Advice on whistleblowing - The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 - line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk
+- · All our staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school or college's safeguarding regime and that such concerns will be taken seriously by the senior leadership team. - Appropriate whistleblowing procedures, which are suitably reflected in staff training and staff behaviour policies, should be in place for such concerns to be raised with the Headteacher or Chair of Governors. - Where a staff member feels unable to raise an issue with their employer or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them: - o General guidance can be found at Advice on Whistleblowing.